Azure/ResourceModules/docs/wiki/The library - Module design.md

 ## Outputs

-- Output names are in camelCase, i.e `resourceId`
+- Output names are in camelCase, i.e., `resourceId`
 - At a minimum, reference the following:
   - `name`
   - `resourceId`
   - `resourceGroupName` for modules that are deployed at resource group scope
-  - `systemAssignedPrincipalId` for all modules that support a managed identities
+  - `systemAssignedPrincipalId` for all modules that support managed identities
   - `location` for all modules where the primary resource has a location property
 - Add a `@description('...')` annotation with meaningful description to each output.